CultriX-Github/lichess-cheat-bot/README.md

-If you like to PURCHASE a version of the script without ads that goes fully undetectable mail me  jonaspetersoncasey@gmx.com
+If you like to PURCHASE the full version of the script  mail me at jonaspetersoncasey@gmx.com

 also my  reddit handle